Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Getting Longer Stay — Options for Indian Nationals

 Indian students have multiple pathways to maximise time in Australia after graduation.
-The AI-ECTA advantage is automatic, but there are additional strategies to extend further.
+The AI-ECTA advantage applies to your first 485; regional study opens the second 485 on top.

 🇮🇳 Your Extended Stay Options as an Indian National

-Strategies and pathways available specifically for Indian passport holders under AI-ECTA and beyond
+Strategies available specifically for Indian passport holders under AI-ECTA and beyond

 Option 1 — AI-ECTA Extended Stays

-Extended stay is automatically applied when you use your Indian passport — no separate application required.
-Just ensure your Indian passport is current and used in your 485 application.
+Applied on your first 485 when you use your Indian passport — just ensure it's current in your application.

-• Bachelor STEM First-Class Honours → 3 years
+• Bachelor STEM/ICT First-Class Honours → 3 years

 Additional 1–2 Years